roots/roots-sass/README.md

 Roots uses [Grunt](http://gruntjs.com/) for compiling SASS to CSS, checking for JS errors, live reloading, concatenating and minifying files, versioning assets, and generating lean Modernizr builds.

-If you'd like to use Bootstrap Sass, look at the [Roots Sass](https://github.com/roots/roots-sass) fork.
+If you'd like to use Bootstrap Less, look at the [Roots Less](https://github.com/roots/roots).

 ### Install Grunt